 Express

-Find some way to express your grief and remember the person who has died.
+Find a way to express your grief and remember the person who has died.
 This could be talking – to someone you’re close with, or maybe someone less connected to the situation like a tutor, a counsellor, or in a support group.
-If you don’t feel comfortable or aren’t sure who to turn to, you could try writing – this could be letters to the person, creative writing, or simply getting jumbled thoughts onto a page.
-You might also enjoy hearing other people’s stories, as it can put into words how you’re feeling and show that you’re not alone.
+If you don’t feel comfortable or aren’t sure who to turn to, you could try writing it down.

 Rest